-A natural question is: what features of our model account for the persistence of the Great Recession?
+A natural question is: what features of our model accounts for the persistence of the Great Recession?
 The answer is: the persistence of the financial and consumption wedges.
-Suppose we set the wedges to zero starting in 2010:I, then the unemployment rate would have been 5.5 percent by early 2012.
+Suppose we set the wedges to zero starting in 2010Q1, then the unemployment rate would have been 5.5% by early 2012.
 Most of this effect stems from setting the financial wedge to zero.